ludescherstudio/pimabox/README.md

 No Node.js.
 No Docker.
 No database.
 No cookies.
 No consent banner.
 Just upload 5 files and you're done.

+Designed for beginners — if you can upload files via FTP and edit a text file, you can run pimabox.
+Works on any website: static HTML, WordPress, or any PHP-based site.

 ---

 ## Why pimabox?